lensesio/kafka-celonis-ems-connector/README.md

 ## Introduction
 A Kafka Connect sink connector allowing data stored in Apache Kafka to be uploaded to Celonis Execution Management System (EMS) for process mining and execution automation.

+## Full Documentation

+See the [Wiki](https://github.com/lensesio-dev/kafka-celonis-ems-connector/wiki) for full documentation, examples, operational details and other information.

 ## Requirements